 ⚠️ BONUS: VPN Providers to Avoid

-Knowing good from bad is always a great thing.
+Knowing good from bad is always great.
 But to achieve this, you must know what is bad and should be avoided.
 Here are a few providers we don’t like, usually because of security and privacy issues.
 They offer way more cons than pros:

 - Hola VPN – Excessive logging and poor privacy